AWS s3 Encryption and Data Protection

 By Ameesh Divatia, CEO and co-founder | August 2, 2022

-One main takeaway I got from the show is that data security is rapidly emerging.
+One main takeaway from the show is that data security is rapidly emerging.
 Kurt Kufeld, VP of AWS Platforms, said in his keynote, “Encryption is the core component of a good data protection strategy,” along with a call to action to “Encrypt Everything”!
-Focusing on tools that discover which data is subject to compliance is one thing, but companies must mitigate risk and protect the data.
-Data is really where the threats will persist so companies need to build security into the data pipeline itself as new data gets created, transported and processed.
+Focusing on tools that discover which data is subject to compliance is one thing, but companies must mitigate risk and protect their data.
+Data is really where the threats will persist, so companies must build security into the data pipeline as new data gets created, transported, and processed.

 Why data security?
 Why now?
 Compliance.
 If the data shows up in the wrong place, a company can get into a lot of trouble with compliance.
-In a survey we conducted with Enterprise Management Associates, we gleaned some interesting results.
-Not only did 93% of respondents say that they have lots of compliance related effects on their budgets, but 75% of companies believe that it makes them better.
+We gleaned some interesting results from a survey conducted with Enterprise Management Associates.
+Not only did 93% of respondents say that they have lots of compliance-related effects on their budgets, but 75% of companies believe that it makes them better.
 They consider their security posture as a competitive differentiator.
-Compliance is more than a nice-to-have proposition, it’s a critical business strategy.
+So, compliance is more than a nice-to-have proposition; it’s a critical business strategy.

 You can view Ameesh’s conversation on theCUBE here.

 Learn more about Baffle’s ‘no-code’ proxy architecture for data security.